 The library has two levels.
 The upstairs level is for talking, teamwork, and socializing.
-The lower level is a silent study area, where there is no talking allowed.
+The lower level is a quiet study area, where talking is discouraged.
 Librarians will ask anyone in violation of this policy to move to the upstairs floor and continue their conversation there.

 Food and drinks are allowed in the library.
+To keep these shared devices clean and operational, food and drink are discouraged near or at the computers.
 Students are responsible for keeping their area clean.
 All trash and crumbs must be disposed of in the appropriate trash cans.
 Recycling bins are available.
 Any spills must be cleaned up immediately or reported to a librarian.

-Cell phone conversations are not allowed in the library.
-People talking on their cell phones will be asked to take the call outside.
+Cell phone conversations are currently allowed in the library.
+People talking on their cell phones are asked to keep their volume at a level respectful of their fellow library patrons.

 Please place your cell phone on "mute" or "vibrate".
+Please do not broadcast your conversations on speakerphone.

 Sleeping is not allowed in the library under any circumstances.
+Lying down with eyes closed is also not allowed in the library.